 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In the well-controlled clinical study using KEPPRA XR (levetiracetam extended-release tablets) in patients with partial onset seizures, the most frequently reported adverse reactions in patients receiving KEPPRA XR (levetiracetam extended-release tablets) in combination with other AEDs, not seen at an equivalent frequency among placebo-treated patients, were irritability and somnolence.
+In the controlled clinical study in patients with partial onset seizures, the most common adverse reactions in patients receiving KEPPRA XR in combination with other AEDs, for events with rates greater than placebo, were irritability and somnolence.

-Discontinuation Or Dose Reduction In The KEPPRA XR (levetiracetam extended-release tablets) Well-Controlled Clinical Study
+Discontinuation Or Dose Reduction In The KEPPRA XR Controlled Clinical Study

-In the well-controlled clinical study using KEPPRA XR (levetiracetam extended-release tablets) , 5.2% of patients receiving KEPPRA XR (levetiracetam extended-release tablets) and 2.5% receiving placebo discontinued as a result of an adverse event.
-The adverse reactions that resulted in discontinuation and that occurred more frequently in KEPPRA XR (levetiracetam extended-release tablets) -treated patients than in placebo-treated patients were asthenia, epilepsy, mouth ulceration, rash and respiratory failure.
-Each of these adverse reactions led to discontinuation in a KEPPRA XR (levetiracetam extended-release tablets) -treated patient and no placebo-treated patients.
+In the controlled clinical study, 5% of patients receiving KEPPRA XR and 3% receiving placebo discontinued as a result of an adverse reaction.
+The adverse reactions that resulted in discontinuation and that occurred more frequently in KEPPRA XR-treated patients than in placebo-treated patients were asthenia, epilepsy, mouth ulceration, rash, and respiratory failure.
+Each of these adverse reactions led to discontinuation in a KEPPRA XR-treated patient and no placebo-treated patients.

 Comparison Of Gender, Age And Race

 There are insufficient data for KEPPRA XR to support a statement regarding the distribution of adverse reactions by gender, age, and race.